Explain why were ancient scholars often philosophers?

 In detail, for those interested!

-The search for wisdom and knowledge
+The universal quest for wisdom and knowledge among ancient scholars.

 Did you know?